maxspevack/fishwrap/docs/index.md

 ## The Manifesto: Aperture & Artifacts

 We are drowning in infinite streams.

-Social media, news aggregators, and "For You" pages are designed to be bottomless.
-They optimize for **engagement**, which usually means rage, anxiety, or addiction.
-They treat you like a pair of eyeballs to be monetized.
+Social media, news aggregators, and "For You" pages are designed to be bottomless black boxes.
+They optimize for **engagement**—often meaning rage or addiction—and hide their logic.

 **Fishwrap is the "Anti-Feed."**

-It is an open-source newspaper engine designed for the **Diamond Age** of information.
+It is a "Glass-Box" briefing engine designed for the **Diamond Age** of information.
 It is built on three radical ideas:

 ### 1. Finiteness is a Status Symbol
 In a world of cheap, infinite content, the ultimate luxury is **an ending**.
 Like the bespoke *Times* delivered to the elite in Stephenson's Neo-Victorian future, a newspaper should be an **Artifact**—a discrete object with a beginning, a middle, and a last page.
 Fishwrap transforms the chaos of the web into a finite HTML or PDF edition that you can read, finish, and put away.
-The peasants scroll; the elite read.
+The poor scroll; the elite read.

-### 2. The Fishbowl (Transparency)
+### 2. The Glass Box (Transparency)
-If an algorithm decides what you read, you must be able to read the algorithm.
 Most feeds are black boxes.
-Fishwrap is a **Fishbowl**.
+Fishwrap is a **Glass Box**.
+The value of transparency isn't that you *will* tune the algorithm every day, but that you **can**.
+Trust comes from the **option to verify**.
 Our scoring logic is a clear, simple Python script (`scoring.py`) that you can audit, edit, and control.
-You decide if "AI Hype" gets a boost or a penalty.
 You are the Editor-in-Chief.

 ### 3. The Aperture of Time
 We don't just aggregate; we condense.
 In *Anathem*, the intellectuals (Avout) filtered information through time to separate signal from noise.
-*   **The Feed (The Saecular World):** Screams about everything, instantly.
+*   **The Feed (0-Year):** The raw noise of the Saecular world.
 We ignore this.
 *   **The Paper (1-Day Aperture):** A 24-hour summary.
 Only what matters *today*.
 *   **The Chronicle (1-Year Aperture):** (Coming Soon) A re-aggregation of the year's best stories.
-As in *Anathem*, "the only criterion for a news item... was that it still had to seem interesting."
+If it's not interesting a year later, it was never news.

 ---